 - Adopting building codes and incentives to encourage more energy-efficient construction.

 Communities that adopt these strategies will realize environmental benefits – in the form of reduced per capita energy use – but also economic benefits, as lower energy costs mean more affordable housing and transportation and higher levels of disposable income to invest in the local community.

-The Center for Transit-Oriented Development's Mixed-Income Transit-Oriented Development (MITOD) Action Guide Exit differs tools, strategies, and best practices for communities seeking to create more mixed-income, mixed-use, transit-oriented development.
+The Center for Transit-Oriented Development's Mixed-Income Transit-Oriented Development (MITOD) Action Guide differs tools, strategies, and best practices for communities seeking to create more mixed-income, mixed-use, transit-oriented development.

 Note: The paper was revised in March 2011 to account for updated transportation energy data that better represent the fuel mix of public transit systems.